Skip to main content

 Resources to Help You Visualize the COMM Major

-When enrollment begins in August, please enroll in these two COMM courses, both required for the COMM major:
+Enroll in these two fall courses, both required for the COMM major:

-* Please note: Your previous transfer coursework will not count as equivalent to COMM 10, so you must enroll in COMM 10 in your first quarter at UCSD.
+• COMM-010 (Introduction to Communication) Your transfer coursework will not count as equivalent to COMM 10, so you must enroll in this course.

 More Communication Department Information